Sudanese refugees in Egypt

-They live among a much larger population of Sudanese migrants in Egypt, more than 55000 people of Sudanese nationality (by most estimates; between 55000 and 77000 who live in Egypt.
-The U.S. Committee for Refugees and Immigrants believes many more of these migrants are in fact refugees, but see little benefit in seeking recognition.
+They live among a larger population of Sudanese migrants in Egypt.
+More than 4 million people of Sudanese nationality including 503,993 refugees from Sudan registered with UNHCR live in Egypt.
+The U.S. Committee for Refugees and Immigrants believes many more of these migrants are refugees, but see little benefit in seeking recognition.

-Egypt employs a "shoot to stop" policy against refugees attempting to continue to Israel.
+Egypt used to employ a "shoot to stop" policy against refugees attempting to continue to Israel.
 According to Human Rights Watch, over 50 refugees, including women and children, have been shot by Egyptian border guards since 2007.

 Background

-The violent destabilization and economic collapse caused by the immense amount of death and destruction in Sudan has forced millions of civilians to flee their homes and cities.
-Many refugees currently residing in Egypt escaped from the Second Sudanese Civil War, where war "pitted black African separatists" and "Christians" against an "Arab government run by Muslim, northerners who had tried to impose Islamic law on the country."
-1 in 5 Sudanese were killed in the war, and over 4 million civilians in the South have been given Internally Displaced Persons status.
-The majority of these IDPs are attempting to resettle outside of the country, but efforts have produced minimal results.
+The violent destabilization and economic collapse caused by the immense amount of death and destruction in Sudan forced millions of civilians to flee their homes and cities.
+Many refugees currently residing in Egypt escaped from the Second Sudanese Civil War, where war "pitted black African separatists" and "Christians" against an "Arab government run by Muslims, northerners who had tried to impose Islamic law on the country."
+One in five Sudanese were killed in the war, and over 4 million civilians in the South have been given internally displaced persons status.
+The majority of these IDP's are attempting to resettle outside of the country, but their efforts have been in vain.